munificent/magpie/doc/site/markdown/error-handling.md

 Some errors occur very rarely, such as a stack overflow or out of memory.
 Other errors indicate bugs in the code that should be fixed instead of handling the error at runtime.
 For those cases, it's a chore to make the user check and manually handle an error return that they never expect to see.

 For those cases, Magpie also supports *throwing* errors.
-A `throw` expression will cause the currently executing code to immediately stop and being unwinding the callstack.
-A `throw` includes an error object that describes the problem.
-By convention, these should be subclasses of `Error`.
+A `throw` expression will cause the currently executing code to immediately stop and begin unwinding the callstack.
+When you throw, you include an error object that describes the problem.
+By convention, these are subclasses of `Error`.

 Here is a "safe" division function that does not allow dividing by zero.
 Since attempting to divide by zero indicates a programmer error, it throws instead of returning the error.